Single-layer materials: Sb: antimonene

 Antimonene is a two-dimensional allotrope of antimony, with its atoms arranged in a buckled honeycomb lattice.
 Theoretical calculations predicted that antimonene would be a stable semiconductor in ambient conditions with suitable performance for (opto)electronics.
 Antimonene was first isolated in 2016 by micromechanical exfoliation and it was found to be very stable under ambient conditions.
 Its properties make it also a good candidate for biomedical and energy applications.

 In a study made in 2018, antimonene modified screen-printed electrodes (SPE's) were subjected to a galvanostatic charge/discharge test using a two-electrode approach to characterize their supercapacitive properties.
 The best configuration observed, which contained 36 nanograms of antimonene in the SPE, showed a specific capacitance of 1578 F g−1 at a current of 14 A g−1.
 Over 10,000 of these galvanostatic cycles, the capacitance retention values drop to 65% initially after the first 800 cycles, but then remain between 65% and 63% for the remaining 9,200 cycles.
 The 36 ng antimonene/SPE system also showed an energy density of 20 mW h kg−1 and a power density of 4.8 kW kg−1.
 These supercapacitive properties indicate that antimonene is a promising electrode material for supercapacitor systems.
-A more recent study, concerning antimonene modified SPEs shows the inherent ability of antimonene layers to form electrochemically passivated layers to facilite electroanalytical measurements in oxygenated environments, in which the presence of dissolved oxygens normally hinders the analytical procedure.
+A more recent study, concerning antimonene modified SPEs shows the inherent ability of antimonene layers to form electrochemically passivated layers to facilitate electroanalytical measurements in oxygenated environments, in which the presence of dissolved oxygens normally hinders the analytical procedure.
 The same study also depicts the in-situ production of antimonene oxide/PEDOT:PSS nanocomposites as electrocatalytic platforms for the determination of nitroaromatic compounds.